 Babies’ sense of hearing also kicks in early.
 By about 20 weeks of gestation, their ears are fairly well developed.
 Starting around week 26 or 27, they can respond to sounds and vibrations such as their mother’s heartbeat or, say, an ultrasound applied to the belly.
 As time goes on, babies may start recognizing and responding to their parents’ voices.

 “Babies are born being able to hear — in fact, the auditory system is almost adultlike at birth,” Norton says.
-“We know they hear in utero because if a baby is minutes or hours old and you play them speech in a language that’s rhythmically similar to the language they heard in utero, they’ll recognize it.
-There are also studies showing that within the first couple of days, babies can tell their mother’s voice from another speaker’s voice.”
+“We know they hear in utero because if a baby is minutes or hours old and you play them speech in a language that’s rhythmically similar to the language they heard in utero, they’ll recognize it.”

 Eyesight begins developing during pregnancy too, though not nearly as completely as hearing.
 “We estimate that at birth, babies’ visual acuity is 20/200 or worse, so everything is a bit blurry,” Norton says.
 “However, if you show them one picture of a [correct] human face and another with parts of the face scrambled, like the eyes on the bottom and the nose on the side, babies take more interest in the picture that looks more like a face.”